Little Rock Arkansas Air Conditioning Repair

 7.)
 Power Surges Damaging AC Unit

-Solution: Some common air conditioning issues you might find following a power surge include:
+Solution: Some common issues with your cooling system you might find following a power surge include:

 - Damaged capacitor – Left unchecked after a power surge, a damaged capacitor can lead to compressor failure.
 If this happens, replacement may be necessary!